nodejs/node/onboarding.md

   reviewers.
 If you are leaving comments about issues that could be identified by tools but are not, consider implementing the necessary tooling.
 * Minimum wait for comments time
-  * There is a minimum waiting time which we try to respect for non-trivial changes so that people who may have important input in such a distributed project are able to respond.
+  * Node.js is a distributed project, and it is important that other people have a chance to weigh in on changes that affect them.
+We do not enforce a fixed waiting time, and pull requests that can generally be expected not to be contentious can be merged as soon as they have approvals and a passing CI run.
-  * For non-trivial changes, leave the pull request open for at least 48 hours.
+  * If in doubt, leave the pull request open for at least 48 hours.
+  * If you object to a pull request that has already been merged, open a revert PR.
+If it has been less then 48 hours since the original PR has been opened, you can merge the revert PR immediately.
   * If a pull request is abandoned, check if they'd mind if you took it over (especially if it just has nits left).
 * Approving a change